luismarques/qemu/docs/opentitan/dtm.md

   performs.

 * `-x` execute the loaded ELF application from its entry point.
 Requires the `--elf` option.
-  Application is executed even with `-X` is defined.
+  Application is executed even with `-X` defined.

 ### Examples